scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 * For the provided tableau pile and card index, we need to make sure the provide card is currently face up (visible to the player).
 If the card is not visible, then we can return early.
 * Next, for the card that is being added, we will check the appropriate tableau pile and make sure this is a valid card in the sequence.
-* If the move is valid, than for each card that was part of the stack that was being moved, we need to add those cards to the new tableau pile array and remove those cards from the previous tableau pile array.
+* If the move is valid, than for each card that was part of the stack that was being moved, we need to add those cards to the new tableau pile array, and remove those cards from the previous tableau pile array.

 To do this logic, update the `moveTableauCardsToAnotherTableau` method to match the following code: